Quick Notes to Communicate with Parents About Student Behavior

 When I first started teaching I was very nervous to send home notes like these to parents.
 I didn’t want parents to think I didn’t have everything under control.
 When I accepted that having control and notifying parents actually worked together I finally started sending home these simple, clear notes.
 I quickly found it very effective and helpful in fixing negative behaviors and increasing student ability.
 Sure, sometimes the parents aren’t as supportive as I’d like.
 But the times they do work outweigh the times they don’t.

 It is also important to send home good notes, too!
 I give my students special “smartie pants” notecards for attentive, exemplary behavior and contributions to class lessons and discussions.
 Those are always a big hit with both the kids and their parents!
 I mean, they come with candy!
-Of course they are adored. {which would explain why one of my kiddos stole another kiddos smarties last week! grrrr} I also write positive comments on the “Friday Notes” I send home each week.
+I also write positive comments on the “Friday Notes” I send home each week.

 Communicate with parents about student behavior in a simple, yet clear way.
 You don’t want to spend a lot of time in this negative space.
 I always remind the kids that everyone makes mistakes and tomorrow will be better.
 The parents sign and return the forms and we move on.